ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 As described in {{sec-cats-arch}}, a C-SMA collects both computing-related capabilities and metrics, and associates them with a CS-ID that identifies the service.
 The C-SMA may aggregate the metrics for multiple service contact instances, or maintain them separately or both.

 The C-SMA then advertises CS-IDs along with metrics to related C-PSes in the network.
 Depending on the deployment choice, CS-IDs with metrics may be distributed in different ways.

-For example, in a distributed model, CS-IDs with metrics can be distributed from the C-SMA to an Egress CATS-Forwarder firstly and then be redistributed by the Egress CATS-Forwarder to related C-PSes that are integrated into Ingress CATS-Forwarders.

-In the centralized model, CS-IDs with metrics can be distributed from the C-SMA to a centralized control plane, for instance, a standalone C-PS.

-In the hybrid model, the metrics can be distributed to C-PSes in combination of distributed and centralized ways.
-The specific combination of metric distribution is an implementation choice, which is determined by the requirements of specific services.
+Refer to {{sec-metric-implementation}} for more deployment considerations.

 The Computing metrics include computing-related metrics and potentially other service-specific metrics like the number of end-users who access the service contact instance at any given time, etc.